DiyEasyProjects/DiyEasyProjects.github.io/pages/email-profiteers.md

 Think about it, if you aren't building a list and allowing your customer base to directly connect and communicate with you, your competitor is.. stop losing money today!

 **P.PS:** I am shouldering ALL risks, so you have absolutely no reason to hesitate.
-I want you to be successful, and to eliminate any risks involved, **I am offering a full 60 day money back guarantee** that protects your purchase giving you the opportunity to 'try it before you buy it'.
-Not satisfied, simply contact me for a full refund for up to 60 days!
+I want you to be successful, and to eliminate any risks involved, **I am offering a full {{page.money-back}} day money back guarantee** that protects your purchase giving you the opportunity to 'try it before you buy it'.
+Not satisfied, simply contact me for a full refund for up to {{page.money-back}} days!

 **P.P.PS: It’s easy to get started right away.** Just <a href="{{page.gumroad}}">click here</a> and you can have immediate access to this incredible all inclusive guide to email marketing!